BONITA PEAK MINING DISTRICT

-Sampling activities conducted by EPA in 2016 are reported in the Sampling Activities Report 2016.
+Sampling activities conducted by EPA in 2015, 2016 and 2017 are reported in the yearly Sampling Activities Reports.

 Detailed interpretation of the data presented in the SARs will be completed as part of the planned remedial investigation (RI) at the Bonita Peak Mining District Superfund site.

 Emergency Response and Removal

 - Emergency Response to August 2015 Release from Gold King Mine

 - Documents related to the Red & Bonita removal action